utopia-foss/utopia/doc/getting_started/tutorial.rst

 This already suggests that more data was written.
 You can confirm that by opening the output directory.

 What about the plots?
 Check the ``eval`` directory of your latest run.
 You will notice that the default plots were applied to each universe separately and are placed inside a folder; the file name now contains the coordinates of the point in parameter space.
+We will discuss how to create a *single* plot from multiverse data shortly.

 Adding more parameter sweeps
 """"""""""""""""""""""""""""